Arun-Kumar21/Arun-Kumar21/README.md

 Hi there, I’m Arun Kumar

-- Currently learning deep neural networks and transformers.
+- Currently learning reinforcement learning.
 - Experienced with the MERN stack and Next.js.